 Triangle Serves is the umbrella for the numerous service projects Triangle undertakes each year.
-The primary objective of these efforts is to improve access to sport to those who are disabled, disadvantaged, or otherwise unable to participate in sport.
+The primary objective of these efforts is to improve accessibility to sport.

-Triangle’s service to the physically disabled began in 2011 when Triangle established a partnership with Bridge II Sports, a Paralympic sport club located in Durham, NC.
-This partnership led to the creation and ongoing operation of Triangle’s sitting volleyball open play program which is held monthly at Triangle’s facility.
+Triangle’s service to individuals with physical disability began in 2011 when Triangle established a partnership with Bridge II Sports, a Paralympic sport club located in Durham, NC.
+This partnership led to the creation and ongoing operation of Triangle’s sitting volleyball open play program [dates/times are listed below] available at Triangle’s facility.

-Volleyball for All, Triangle's former service umbrella, was introduced at MAPL Raleigh 2012 to create awareness of the need for sport to those with physical differences.
-At MAPL Raleigh, a large indoor juniors’ volleyball tournament, Triangle highlighted Paralympic volleyball [sitting] by hosting Paralympic exhibition matches between the USA and Netherlands women's sitting teams prior to the 2012 London Paralympics.
+Volleyball for All, Triangle's former service umbrella, was introduced at MAPL Raleigh 2012 to create awareness of the need for sport opportunities for those with physical disability.
+At MAPL Raleigh, a large indoor juniors’ volleyball tournament, Triangle highlighted Paralympic volleyball [sitting] by hosting Paralympic exhibition matches between the women's sitting teams from Team USA and Team Netherlands prior to the 2012 London Paralympic games.

-Triangle Serves was introduced in the Spring of 2014 with the announcement of the Courts 4 Kids mission trip to Costa Rica.
+Triangle Serves was introduced in the Spring of 2014 with the announcement of our first Courts for Kids mission trip to Costa Rica.

 Triangle Serves accomplishments, events, and ongoing projects:

-- Southeast Valor Games-Triangle is the official liaison for sitting volleyball at the annual ‘Valor Games’ held each May in the Triangle area.
-The Valor Games is a southeast regional event much like the ‘Wounded Warrior Games’.
-Triangle is responsible for providing the coaching and instruction for 10+ teams.
-These teams will include both standing and sitting volleyball players.
-The athletes themselves will have a range of disabilities including amputation(s), Post-Traumatic Stress Disorder [PTSD], and Traumatic Brain Injury [TBI].
-The ‘Games’ are considered to be part of their physical and mental recovery.
+Valor Games Southeast-Triangle is the official sport chair for sitting volleyball at the annual ‘Valor Games’ held each May in the Triangle area.
+The Valor Games is a southeast regional event much like the ‘Invictus Games’.
+Triangle is responsible for providing the coaching and instruction for 6 teams and over 80 competitive athletes.
+The athletes themselves include Amputees, individuals with Post-Traumatic Stress Disorder [PTSD], and individuals with Traumatic Brain Injury [TBI].
+The ‘Games’ are part of their physical and mental recovery.